Khul': Iddah

 When a woman is granted a divorce through khulʿ, she must enter a waiting period known as iddah.
-According to the majority opinion, which includes the reliable position in the Hanafi, Maliki, Shafi'i and Hanbali schools, the waiting period for khul' is the same as the waiting period for divorce, and a minority opinion limits it to a single period.
+According to the majority opinion, which includes the reliable position in the Hanafi, Maliki, Shafi'i and Hanbali schools, the waiting period for khul' is the same as the waiting period for talaq, and a minority opinion limits it to a single period.
 If a woman has already gone through menopause, she must wait three calendar months.
 The waiting period for a woman who has irregular periods is dependent on different interpretations.
-If a woman is pregnant or becomes pregnant during the waiting period, she must observe the waiting period until laying her burden.
+If a woman is pregnant, she must observe the waiting period until she gives birth.

 Custody

-Custody over children tends to favor the mother if she has not remarried, but the father is still obligated to provide childcare.
-Once a child is old enough(7 for male,9 for female), he or she is given the choice to decide who has custody according to shafii, or custody is automatically given to the father according to hanbali school or custody is given to mother according to Maliki school.
+Custody of children tends to be given to their mother if she has not remarried, but the father is still obligated to provide support.
+Once a child is old enough (seven for boys, nine for girls), he or she is given the choice of which parent to live with according to Shafii, or custody is given to the father according to the Hanbali school, or custody is given to mother according to Maliki school.